 day in the company of an Indian “hotelier-maharaja” can be paid cash or

-by credit card; but acquainting with a Pakistanis nabob is a present and
+by credit card; but acquainting with a Pakistanis nabob is a present

 a privilege.
 There is no price, here, for hospitality.
-It is given, free
+It is given,

 of charge, to the one entitled to this favour.